qandeelabbassi/touch-block/README.md

 # touch-block
-An android app that blocks touch
+An android app that blocks touch.
+It restricts you from using your phone by blocking touch gesture.
+Has two modes: simple and password protected.
+Use case: To Kill Smartphone Addiction